 Internal hemorrhoids form when blood vessels inside the rectum become swollen and engorged.
 Although they form in the lowest part of the rectum, internal hemorrhoids are still far enough inside you may not even know that they’re there.
 In fact, everyone actually has internal hemorrhoids, but we only notice them once they become a problem.
-Constipation can cause internal hemorrhoids to worsen over time, but since there are very few pain-sensing nerves in the lower rectal area, you are unlikely to feel any pain.
-In fact, the most common symptom of mild internal hemorrhoids is minor bleeding.
+Internal hemorrhoids can worsen over time, but since there are very few pain-sensing nerves in the lower rectal area, you are unlikely to feel any pain.
+In fact, the most common symptoms of mild internal hemorrhoids is bleeding.
 However, when internal hemorrhoids become moderate to severe, you will likely begin to experience those hard-to-ignore hemorrhoid symptoms.

 When internal hemorrhoids do progress, they will often protrude outside the anus, becoming prolapsed hemorrhoids.
 An internal hemorrhoid that has reached this stage can cause some external hemorrhoid-like symptoms, such as itchiness and swelling.
 Since prolapsed internal hemorrhoids and external hemorrhoids can cause similar symptoms, it’s sometimes difficult to know which is which without a doctor’s professional diagnosis.
 It is also not uncommon for both to be present at once.